-- We considered the nature of the industry and sector, control environment and business performance including the design of remuneration policies, key drivers for directors' remuneration, bonus levels and performance targets. - We considered results of our enquiries of the Secretariat, and the Audit Body about their own identification and assessment of the risks of irregularities. - We considered any matters we identified having obtained and reviewed the Fund's documentation of their policies and procedures relating to: - o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of noncompliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - o the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations.
+- We considered results of our enquiries of the Secretariat, and the Audit Body about their own identification and assessment of the risks of irregularities. - We considered any matters we identified having obtained and reviewed the Fund's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of noncompliance;

-- We considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud is in relation to contributions receivable (albeit not considered a significant risk).
+- detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations. - We considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud is in relation to the provision for compensation and reporting of actual spend against budget.
 In common with all audits under ISAs, we are also required to perform specific procedures to respond to the risk of management override. - We also obtained an understanding of the legal and regulatory frameworks that the Fund operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements and whether there had been any breaches of the Funds' Financial Regulations.

 Our audit procedures were designed to respond to risks of material misstatement in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery, misrepresentations or through collusion.
-There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.
+These procedures included: